industrydive/Secret-Santakkuh/README.txt

 emails detailing who they have been assigned to as secret santakkuh and their person's likes/dislikes/allergies, etc.

+You can di this in bulk by passing in no arguments, or to a single person by passing in their email address.

+When sent in bulk, emails will only be sent if that participants "email_sent" flag has not been set to 'Y' (meaning their email was already sent)

+If specifying a single email address, the email will be sent regardless of this flag

 usage:
 $ python send_emails.py
+or
+$ pythin send_emails.py bmorin@industrydive.com

 +================+
  	Testing